 The District's assessments are levied and collected through County of Madera Assessor and Treasurer-Tax Collector departments.
-The District contracts with the County of Madera to provide certain road maintenance services.
+The District contracts with the County of Madera to provide certain services to the District.
 The District's accounting and clerical functions are performed by County personnel.
-The County of Madera charges the District for administrative costs incurred.
+County of Madera charges the District for administrative costs incurred.

-The amount due to the County of Madera as of June 30, 2016 is \$2,944.
+The amount due to the County of Madera as of June 30, 2016 is \$25,387.
+The District intends to pay back this amount through future cash flow at the current established rate, however, future rate increases may be necessary in order to fulfill the obligation.